swapitsneil/jobdash/README.md

-# jobdash - AI Job Market Dashboard
+# 🚀 JobDash: The AI Jobs Market Dashboard
-*10 Real-World Business Problems Solved with Python*
+Welcome to JobDash, your comprehensive dashboard for analyzing the ever-evolving Artificial Intelligence job market!
+This project combines detailed data analysis with powerful visualization to uncover key trends in AI salaries, skills, and industry demands.

 ---